The story behind Murano glass

 Newly produced Murano glass

 When it comes to the newly produced Murano glass, it has, in contrast to the vintage glass, a more complete finish.
 You will therefore find less obvious imperfections on these types of glass products than on vintage items.
 There are, for example, far less bubbles or other small production defects in the glass.
-The reason for this is, among other things, that the technique has been refined further and has become more exact, which also means that the lamps do not have the small characteristics that make them unique to the same extent.
+The reason for this is, among other things, that since then the technique has been refined further and has become more exact, which also means that the lamps do not have the small characteristics that make them unique to the same extent.
 Among the newly produced Murano glass, you will also find several versatile and vibrant colors.

 Vintage Murano glas